opsview/plugnpy/README.md

 ## Using the Argument Parser

 plugnpy comes with its own Argument Parser.
-This parser is essentially argparse.ArgumentParser but will exit with code 3 when called with the -h/--help flag.
+This parser inherits from argparse.ArgumentParser but will exit with code 3 when called with the -h/--help flag.

 The Parser also has the ability to print copyright information when -h/--help is called.
 This can either be setup when the Parser object is created, or added after.